Highlights

 65

-Curious where to watch Where's Huddles? from the comfort of your couch?
+Thinking about watching Where's Huddles? on your favorite streaming device?
 Where's Huddles? is currently available to stream via subscription, rental, or purchase on Apple TV Store, Prime Video, Google Play Movies in the US.

-Here are a few helpful facts about the series.
+Here are a few key details about the series.
 Originally premiering July 1st, 1970, "Where's Huddles?" stars Paul Lynde, Jean Vander Pyl, Don Messick, Mel Blanc.
-The show spans 1 season(s) and currently holds a 65/100 rating on TMDb, which is derived from reviews from 2 registered users.
+The show spans 1 season(s) and currently holds a 65/100 rating on TMDb, which was calculated from reviews from 2 registered users.